SaraDavis1991/Gender-Bias-Recognition-in-Political-News-Articles-for-Public-Release/README.txt

 =================================================================BAG OF WORDS TESTS=============================================================================

 (4) Run run_BOW.py to replicate our bag of word results.
-Four options are provided in this file.
+Four options are provided in this file; uncomment the one you would like to replicate, or set a different combination.
-To replicate the results found when run on all of the words, run OPTION 1.
+To replicate the results found when run on all of the words, run OPTION 1 (the default).
 To replicate the results the results found when run on just adjectives, run OPTION 2.
 If print_vocab = True, vocabulary can be found in the vocabulary directory.

 =================================================================SENTIMENT ANALYSIS TESTS========================================================================